Can Out-of-Domain data help to Learn Domain-Specific Prompts for Multimodal Misinformation Detection?: Experimental Evaluation

-Since most of the current approaches \cite{open_domain}\cite{self_supervised} have been evaluated on all the domains combined, we first experiment on this standard setting.
-Here, we assume that we know the domain-label of the test-data.
-As explained earlier, getting annotated data for this application is difficult, since considerable domain expertise is required.
-Thus, we also evaluate the different approaches by varying the amounts of training data, keeping the test set unchanged for fair comparison of the results.
-The experiment is run $5$ times with random sampling of training data for each of the data settings, and the mean performance over the $5$ experiments is reported.
-In Fig.~\ref{AccComparison}, we compare the proposed framework with two state-of-the-art approaches, namely \\ 1) CLIP-FT~\cite{open_domain}: Here, the entire CLIP model is fine-tuned along with two additional layers with the available training data.
+\textbf{Evaluation on standard setting for all domains:} DPOD is a generalized framework, where the model is trained with data from all the available domains.
+First, we evaluate DPOD on the standard test protocol, where image-text pairs are available from all the domains, and report the results in Table \ref{tab:acc_comp}.
+Here, we assume that we know the domain label of the test data.
+The experiment is run $5$ times with random sampling of training data, and the mean performance is reported.
+We compare our proposed framework with the previous SOTA approaches on NewsCLIPpings dataset, namely, {\bf CLIP-FT}~\cite{open_domain}, {\bf SSDL~\cite{self_supervised}, DT-Transformer~\cite{papadopoulosacmmad}, MNSL\cite{zhangarxiv}, DCD\cite{huangicassp}, NewsCLIPpings\cite{NewsCLIPpings}}.
+For CLIP-FT, the entire CLIP model is fine-tuned along with two additional layers with the available training data.
 This is the performance without using the open-domain data.
-The reported numbers for varying dataset sizes are obtained by running the official code provided by the authors; \\ 2) SSDL~\cite{self_supervised}: Here, we directly report the performance from their paper. \\ All the results are using ViT-B/32 backbone for image encoder of CLIP as in~\cite{self_supervised}.
-We observe that the proposed framework consistently outperforms both the SOTA methods by a significant margin.
-Our model outperforms \cite{self_supervised} by almost 1\% using only 25\% of the annotated data and by 3.6\% using all of the annotated data.
-This justifies the effectiveness of the proposed framework.
+For all the approaches, we directly report the accuracies from the respective papers.
+When domain knowledge of the test sample is unknown, DPOD gives an accuracy of $69.13\%$, which is comparable to the performance achieved when the test domain information is known.
+For fair comparison, we also perform our experiments with different variants of CLIP, namely, ViT-B/32, ViT-B/16 and RN-50.
+We observe that DPOD consistently outperforms the SOTA by a significant margin when similar backbones are used for comparison.